lightningWhite/WeatherAndEMFSensingStation/readme.md

 The Raspberry Pi must be restarted for the changes to take effect.

-This will cause the Raspberry Pi to automatically connect to a network with the name of "Weather" and use the password "weatherStationNetwork" if the network is present.
+This will cause the Raspberry Pi to automatically connect to a network with the name of "WeatherNetwork" and use the password "password" if the network is present.
 Setting the priority to 20 (some arbitrarily large number) should ensure that it will be the first network that it will try to connect to.
 Note that the `install.sh` script will configure this network connection when it is